 Our hip recall team at Maglio Christopher & Toale, P.A., has represented many people with fractured hip stems in lawsuits against the companies that make these defective parts.
 Click here to read just one of the complaints filed by Maglio Christopher & Toale, P.A. on behalf of our stem fracture clients.

 Why are Hip Replacement Stem Fractures so Severe?

 The fractured stem (also called the “neck”) is usually tightly fixed into place within the femur because bone grows around the stem.
-Furthermore, when it breaks, bends or fractures, the surgeon may have to peel or chisel out the entire stem from your bone.
+Furthermore, when it breaks, bends, or fractures, the surgeon may have to peel or chisel out the entire stem from your bone.

 One surgeon described the procedure to our attorneys as being similar to peeling a banana.
 But in this case, the actual bone is peeled away from the metal stem inside.
 Once the broken stem is out, the surgeon wraps the peeled flaps of the femur around a new metal stem and then wires the whole thing together.

-Even if the surgeon doesn’t need to use such brutal force to remove the stem, any unnecessary re-surgery of a hip replacement involves significant pain, immobility, and very long recovery.
+Even if the surgeon doesn’t need to use such brutal force to remove the stem, any unnecessary re-surgery of a hip replacement involves significant pain, immobility, and a very long recovery.